lucasns97/classes/README.md

   2. I - Infected
   3. R - Recovered

-The model presumes an ordinary differential equation (ODE) solved on **SIR_model.m**, and more about it can be accessed on: "Modelos matemáticos de equações diferenciais ordinárias aplicados àepidemiologia", BARROS, A. M. R., UFLA/MG.
+The model presumes an ordinary differential equation (ODE) solved on **SIR_model.m**, and more about it can be accessed on: "Modelos matemáticos de equações diferenciais ordinárias aplicados à epidemiologia", BARROS, A. M. R., UFLA/MG.